If you’re thinking about visiting the Blasket Islands in Kerry, you’ve landed in the right place.

 Sadly, by the 1940s, extremes of weather, as well as immigration of younger generations, had forced many to leave the island, and on November 17th, 1953, the remaining residents were officially evacuated to the mainland.

 Nowadays, the Great Blasket Island is known for producing a number of fantastic writers.
 Three of the most notable examples are; Tomás Ó Criomhthain, Peig Sayers and Muiris Ó Súilleabháin.

-As an Irish speaking island, their works were originally written in Irish, each with a wonderfully poetic way with words that seems to flow through the blood of the islanders.
-If you’re not fluent in Irish, you can still enjoy them — here are 3 favourites:
+As an Irish-speaking island, their works were originally written in Irish, each with a wonderfully poetic way with words that seems to flow through the blood of the islanders.
+If you’re not fluent in Irish, you can still enjoy them — here are three favourites:

 - Machnamh Seanamhná (An Old Woman’s Reflections, Peig Sayers, 1939)

 - Fiche Bliain Ag Fás (Twenty Years A-Growing, Muiris Ó Súilleabháin, 1933)

 - An tOileánach (The Islandman, Tomás Ó Criomhthain, 1929)

 To get to the Great Blasket Island, there are 2 ferry services, both of which operate throughout the summer months, typically from April until September.

 They’ll only sail in good weather though, so if conditions are rough, you’ll have to wait until things settle down a bit.